UnixY2K/appcenter-sdk-cpp/spec/core/core.md

 ## Core Logger

-App Center SDK [Logger](logger) library that is used by the SDK itself across all its components, useful for capturing logs from the SDK.
+App Center SDK [Logger](logger.md) library that is used by the SDK itself across all its components, useful for capturing logs from the SDK.

 - Startup method.
 - Service utilities and interfaces for all the sub-services.
-- Configuration and logging.
+- Configuration.
 - Network Services and API Ingestion.
 - Library exports/API for the programs which use this SDK.
 - App Secret handler.